Alison Wonderland: Early life

-In June 2023, Alison Wonderland gave birth to a son, Max, with then fiancé, American filmmaker Ti West.
-On Halloween in 2024 she married Ti in Las Vegas.

-On 7 August 2025, she announced via Instagram that she is pregnant with her second child.

 Career

 2012–2013: Remixing and performing

 During 2012 she worked as a remixer on Sam Sparro's "I Wish I Never Met You", which appeared as a bonus track on that artist's Japanese version of his second album, Return to Paradise (June 2012).
 Sneha Dave of Music Feeds observed, "[she] proves once again why she's becoming somewhat of a remix authority.
 Recently played by none other than Pete Tong on BBC Radio 1, [her] rendition perfectly complements Sparro's creamy vocals.
 Infused with a deep house sensibility, yet imprinted with original flair, this arrangement depicts exactly what a good remix should be – a tribute to the original."

 Also in 2012 Wonderland toured with the Parklife Music Festival, visiting Australian city parks in September to October.
 Her set list included her remixes, Sparro's "I Wish I Never Met You" and Ladyhawke's "Blue Eyes (Alison Wonderland Remix)".
 Highlights were presented by Falcona on Vimeo, where she was also interviewed by the Bondi Hipsters.
 Purple Sneakers Lauren Payne noticed, Wonderland's version of "Blue Eyes" is "a very digital remix of Ladyhawke's catchy new single.
 Swapping the guitar and drums for a more electronic vibe, [Wonderland] has make some techno tweaks to the single and the end product is, in true [Wonderland] style, just plain splendiferous!"